Donation

 Eligibility requirements are based on the type of clinical trial.
 Examples of eligibility may include:

-The eligibility criteria for each clinical trial have two sections: inclusion criteria and exclusion criteria.
+The eligibility criteria for each clinical trial have two sections — inclusion criteria and exclusion criteria.
 Inclusion criteria determine who may participate in the clinical trial.
-Exclusion criteria are conditions that determine if a patient may not be able to participate in a study.
+Exclusion criteria are conditions that determine if a patient cannot participate in a study.
 Both the inclusion and exclusion criteria are a vital part of the research plan to get credible and consistent results.

 What Is Informed Consent?